BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Book your seats at least the day before.
 My friend and I showed up right before the first shuttle and got on but we took the last spaces on the shuttle.

 The office is across from the Cathedral in the Zocalo.
-Don’t follow the opening and closing times on Google Maps.
-It’s wrong.
+Don’t follow Google Maps’ opening and closing times.
+They’re wrong.

-It should take 30 minutes to get to Monte Alban but it took this company 45 minutes because the driver kept on stopping for personal reasons.
+It should have taken 30 minutes to get to Monte Alban, but this company took 45 minutes because the driver stopped three times for personal reasons.

 This is their schedule as of February 2024: